 Post-nasal drip due to allergies, which is also called allergic rhinitis, is commonplace and affects more than 60 million people in the United States.
 Coming close behind is chronic nonallergic rhinitis, which affects up to 30 million people, and it occurs for a number of reasons, from age to hormones.

-Cecil Yeung, MD, and our team here at Houston Sinus Surgery have a singular goal when it comes to post-nasal drip — help our patients find relief from this bothersome issue.
+Cecil Yeung, MD, and Marcus Hershey, MD here at Houston Sinus Surgery have a singular goal when it comes to post-nasal drip — help our patients find relief from this bothersome issue.
 As part of this effort, we believe that education is key.
 In better understanding where the problem stems from, it can help us find the appropriate remedy.

 With that in mind, here’s a look at how your hormones may influence post-nasal drip.